Exclusive: The NBA Player, the Congressman and the Epstein Files

 Before I can let you go here, I do need to just follow up on our follow-ups, some of which you've already heard earlier in this episode.

-Because after this interview concluded, we decided to email Congressman Tom McMillan a series of questions in an effort to double check our facts and also just make sure that we get this whole story correct.
+Because after this interview concluded, we decided to email Congressman Tom McMillan a series of questions in an effort to double-check our facts and also just make sure that we get this whole story correct.

 And earlier today, this morning, Tom McMillan replied.

-Saying that he was, quote, disappointed that the primary focus of the interview and the follow-up questions was a combination of Epstein and 30-year-old incidents that were were insubstantial but could be made to look bad.
+Saying that he was, quote, disappointed that the primary focus of the interview and the follow-up questions was a combination of Epstein and 30-year-old incidents that were insubstantial but could be made to look bad.

 And so for a second here, I just got to jump in to very briefly point out that Macmillan agreed in previous emails to an hour-long interview, which our conversation was, but I digress back to his email.